Asana has become one of the most used project management platforms within a short span.

 - Has easy navigation making it user-friendly for the entire team

-- Provided with storage facilities ensuring that pivotal information remains confined to only authorized persons
+- Provided with storage facilities making sure that pivotal information remains confined to only authorized persons

 - Equipped with tags and folders’ features via which users can tag the member they want to share the specific file with